Local Rules & Etiquette

 In addition, if such an obstruction on or within two club lengths of the putting green of the hole being played intervenes on the line of play between the ball and the hole, the player may obtain relief without penalty, as follows: If the ball lies off the putting green but not in a hazard and is within two club lengths of the intervening obstruction, it may be lifted, cleaned and dropped at the nearest point to where the ball lay which (a) is not nearer the hole, (b) avoids such intervention, and (c) is not in a hazard or on a putting green.

-If any tree or shrub identified by a stake interferes with a player's stance or area of his intended swing, the player must lift the ball and drop it without penalty, within one club length of and not nearer the hole than the nearest point of relief.
-If after taking such relief another staked tree(s) interferes with the intended line of play or if in the course of play of the hole any staked tree(s) interferes with the intended line of play, further relief should be taken by dropping the ball in a place which fairly avoids the intervention and is not nearer the hole.
+If any tree or shrub identified by a stake or with an irrigation bag interferes with a player's stance or area of his intended swing, the player must lift the ball and drop it without penalty, within one club length of and not nearer the hole than the nearest point of relief.
+If after taking such relief another such tree(s) interferes with the intended line of play or if in the course of play of the hole any such tree(s) interfere(s) with the intended line of play, further relief should be taken by dropping the ball in a place which fairly avoids the intervention and is not nearer the hole.

 Rule 24-2(b) applies.
 Relief is not available from trees with sleeves.